 Pros and Cons of the Consultative Leadership Style

 People feel like they’re part of the process and their ideas matter.
 This is great for employee engagement.
-Also, it can be very effective in times of change since the leader is more likely to get support from employees when they feel like they’ve had a hand in shaping the change.
-On the downside, it can take a long time for employees to come up with solutions to problems, especially if managers are not very experienced in this leadership style or the topic requires an immediate decision.
+On the downside, it can take a long time for employees to come up with solutions to problems as leaders of this style can sometimes be seen as indecisive.

-Sometimes leaders of this style can be seen as indecisive.
-Leaders practicing democratic leadership could also be overwhelmed by the variation in opinions common in increasingly diverse workplaces.
+Leaders practicing a democratic leadership style could also be overwhelmed by the variation in opinions common in increasingly diverse workplaces.

-5 Coaching Leadership Style
+5. Coaching Leadership Style

 Rather than just telling employees what to do, a leader using the coaching leadership style will work with team members to explore solutions in an open-ended way.
 True to what it means to coach, it is not about “knowing the answer” but about “cocreating solutions.”